-CLOVERBUD EXHIBITS Superintendent - Gina Shultz
+CLOVERBUD EXHIBITS

-Cloverbuds is a non-competitive 4-H organization for 5-6 year olds.
-All Cloverbud exhibitors will have their exhibits at the Cloverbud table.
-No premiums will be paid for the exhibits and participation ribbons will be awarded.
-The Cloverbud table will be located in the southwest corner of the Exhibits Building.
+Cloverbuds is a non-competitive 4-H organization for 5-6-year-olds.
+All Cloverbud exhibitors will display their exhibits at the designated Cloverbud table located in the Exhibit Building.
+No premiums will be paid for the exhibits; participation ribbons will be awarded.